LandRegistry/land-registry-elements/README.md

 - .panel-indent
 - Crumbtrail
 - Populated footer
+- Cookie message

 ### Issues
 - Investigate why grunt serve's sass task doesnt work properly
 - Sort out what each build contains (config-wise)
 - Additional gov.uk examples need building out (Assuming we want to replicate the whole thing - or do we just link through to the real one?)
 - Now that pages are first class components, we need a way of separating them out on the index page
-- Sort out indentation of code snippets (See )
+- Sort out indentation of code snippets

 ### Considerations
 - There is a constrained width applied to `.vat-receipt` so that it doesn't stretch too wide on phablets - is this a more general pattern?